Cinnamon Roll Waffles

 - You can easily make a large batch of these and freeze them as meal prep items.
 Then you have a stock of extra quick breakfast to pop in the toaster in the morning!

-Ingredients for Cinnamon Rolls Waffles
+Ingredients for Cinnamon Roll Waffles with Cream Cheese Glaze

 - Cinnamon rolls – A can of your favorite store-bought cinnamon rolls will work perfectly.
 You can also make homemade cinnamon rolls if you’re feeling a little fancy!